c3phas/Extract-Text-From-Image-python/Readme.md

 script name : imageText.py

-imageText.py will extract text from a given image
+imageText.py will extract text from a given image.
 The text will be saved in the file specified by user